Tyreke Johnson hasn’t heard his name called in a while.

 The on-field absence of Johnson has felt notable to those who follow Ohio State because of his status as a five-star prospect when he entered the program last year.

 “All I've got to do is keep going on the track I am now.
 I feel like I've got everything somewhat figured out now.
 And then just follow the blueprint that Jeff Hafley's made for me.”– Tyreke Johnson

 Hailing from Jacksonville, Florida, he attended Trinity Christian Academy, the powerhouse high school that also produced both Marcus Crowley and Wade.
 There, he developed into a coveted prospect, earning scholarship offers from Clemson, Alabama, Georgia, Michigan, USC, Notre Dame and a bevy of other prominent programs.
 Ultimately, the No. 21 overall prospect and fifth-ranked Floridian in his recruiting cycle chose to play for Ohio State.

 Since that point?
 Mostly silence.
-That’s where what Johnson has learned from Wade, his cousin, has come in handy.
+That’s where what Johnson has learned from Wade has come in handy.

 “From Shaun, I learned patience and you don't have to wait your turn, but your turn's always going to come and just be ready,” Johnson said.

 Wade’s turn didn’t come right away.
 Like Johnson, he redshirted his first year in Columbus.
 The next year, he worked his way into the rotation at cornerback, spending most of his time in the slot.